 Opens access to the requested UART.
 Only blocking mode is supported.
 Upon each successful open call the device interface is reset to 115200 bps and its default mode according to the table below.
-See [RD8] for the current SoC configuration, including device name and characteristics for each UART device.
+See [RD8] for the current SoC configuration, including the device name for each UART device.